-S. No. Particulars Withholding tax rate Documents required (if any) 1 Valid PAN updated in the Company's Register of Members 10% No document required (if no exemption is sought) 2 No PAN/Valid PAN not updated in the Company's Register of Members 20% No document required (if no exemption is sought) 3 Availability of lower/nil tax deduction certificate issued by Income Tax Department u/s 197 of Income Tax Act, 1961 Lower tax deduction certificate obtained from Income Tax Authority
+S. No. Particulars Withholding tax rate Documents required (if any) 1 Valid PAN updated in the Company's Register of Members 10% No document required (if no exemption is sought) 2 No PAN/Valid PAN not updated in the Company's Register of Members 20% No document required (if no exemption is sought) 3 Availability of lower/nil tax deduction certificate issued by Income Tax Department u/s 197 of Income Tax Act, 1961 Rate specified in the certificate Lower tax deduction certificate obtained from Income Tax Authority